alpacahq/alpaca-docs/content/api-references/broker-api/events.md

 - `INDETERMINATE` - must be resolved by correspondent users, can be appealed by uploading new documents or by updating accounts on the Account API
 - `REJECT` - check failed

+In addition, `summary`, is used to indicate if KYC has completed and passed or not.
+This field is used for internal purposes so you do not need to build out special handling for this field.

 #### Result Codes

 The following result codes may return for a CIP check.